Books

 CITED is back and taking on "economics"

 The CITED podcast is back!
 It has been a few years.
 I’ve previously enjoyed their work on the reproducibility crisis in scientific publishing and many of their critical episodes on their original run in the 2015-2018 era.
 Gordon Katic and the CITED team have an engaging narrative technique for introducing listeners to complex topics, so I know this new series is going to be good.
+This time they are taking on the issue of expertise in economics and how it is abused.

 Recognize the ills, let's do better — Short summary of

-In order to flourish as individuals and a society we must free ourselves from the strictures of standardized testing, industrialized education, “accelerated learning”, technocratic utopianism, solutionism, longtermism, white supremacy and eugenic thinking, the carceral state, credit scoring and the “ordinal society” (See Fourcade and Healy), and more!
+Imagination: A Manifesto (A Norton Short) by Ruha Benjamin 📚 In order to flourish as individuals and a society we must free ourselves from the strictures of standardized testing, industrialized education, “accelerated learning”, technocratic utopianism, solutionism, longtermism, white supremacy and eugenic thinking, the carceral state, credit scoring and the “ordinal society” (See Fourcade and Healy), and more!
 It is hard to be imaginative when we are oppressed… but we have to be imaginative to overthrow the oppressors.
-In an ultimately hopeful argument, Benjamin provides example after example of real projects where humans work together to protect one another and lift one another up.
-She argues for “radical interdependence” and building a safe, equitable society to further our collective “radical imagination.”

 It could be better for everybody — a review of Limitarianism in just 335 words